 Stand more, sit less at work.
-It's a fairly new way of thinking that is proven to increase productivity and keep employees healthy.
+Although it's a fairly new way of thinking in commercial design, it is proven to increase productivity and keep employees healthy.

 Studies from the British Heart Foundation of 2,000 UK office workers found that 37% of men and 43% of women spend less than 30 minutes a day on their feet in an office.
 In all, 78% of office workers felt they spent too much time sat down, which can lead to sluggishness, reduced alertness and a decrease in motivation.
-To counter this, office design companies are now looking at ways to get people out of their office chairs.
+To counter this, commercial fitouts are now designed to get people out of their office chairs.

 Stand and deliver